Continuous Delivery in the Wild

 How Real DevOps Engineering Orgs Do It

 You’ve probably heard plenty about CI/CD pipelines.
-But how do engineering DevOps teams with GitOps operational frameworks put it in practice?
+But how do engineering DevOps teams in top companies with GitOps operational frameworks put it in practice?
 Should you have a staging environment?
 Do trunk-based development?
-Use pull requests?
+Use pull requests / PR review time?
 Rely on a Jenkins pipeline to wrap your code in feature flags?
+Download this eBook to learn how the experts do it!

 Download this eBook to learn: